-Once independent writing and conferences are complete for the day, everyone meets once again on the carpet for sharing.
+Once independent writing and conferences are complete for the day, everyone meets on the carpet for author’s chair.

-The sharing component is a time for students to share their writing and receive constructive feedback from peers.
+This component of writer’s workshop is a time for students to share their writing and receive constructive feedback from peers.

-Student volunteers share, or you can use a sharing schedule where each child shares at least once before there’s a repeat.
+Student volunteers share, or teachers use a sharing schedule where each child shares at least once before there’s a repeat.

-After the young author shares, consider using the TAG method.
+After a student shares, consider using the TAG method.

 Three separate classmates offer the following…

 T= Tell one thing you liked about the writing.